 When purchasing any device, it’s important to take into consideration the planned use cases of the machine to “future proof” your purchase.
 If you’re unsure, please contact us for assistance to check before you buy.

-But in June 2020, Apple announced a shift from Intel processors to their own in-house Silicon processors.
+Apple has shifted from Intel processors to their own in-house Silicon processors.
 The switch is designed to make Apple products even easier to use, easier to bug fix, and far more cost effective.

 Viruses and/or malware can seriously affect the performance of any computer, hogging processor power and slowing down day to day functions, leading to long term damage.
 This also doesn't take into account potential costs from having data stolen or destroyed, phishing, and other issues that viruses can bring.

 Because PCs have traditionally made up a significant chunk of the market, they have been the primary target for viruses and other malicious items.
 As such, Macs have a reputation for being much less susceptible to viruses than PCs.
 While this is still true today, Apple hardware can still get viruses from malware through users falling for phishing scams or attempting to install erroneous software

 Apple ships all their computers with inbuilt Gatekeeper and XProtect security as standard, which simplifies the process of keeping devices safe, and makes sure that all devices are operating under a unified aegis, so everything is protected from the same hazards.
 However, there’s no harm in having more than one tool to protect a computer and additional security software such as Webroot will help to reduce the risk of unwanted threats.